Our community

 What strategies can be used to resolve the problem.

-Identify the communities:
+Identify the communities

-Often, there is more than one community
+Often, there is more than

 involved.